Meet Our Associates

 Tase Oputu

-Associate Director Medicines Value & Performance, NHS Kent & Medway, Chair -English Pharmacy Board, Royal Pharmaceutical Societ
+Associate Director Medicines Value & Performance, NHS Kent & Medway, Chair -English Pharmacy Board, Royal Pharmaceutical Society

 Tase Oputu is a senior pharmacy and health-systems leader with over 25 years experience spanning hospital pharmacy, integrated care boards and national professional advocacy.
 She is Associate Director of Medicines Value & Performance at NHS Kent & Medway ICB, where she leads high cost medicines strategy, financial stewardship and system wide optimisation programmes.
 A Fellow of the Royal Pharmaceutical Society, Tase is Chair of the English Pharmacy Board and a member of the NHS Assembly the only pharmacist in this national forum championing the role of pharmacy in population health, equity, research and innovation.
 Her leadership spans major formulary and governance reforms, cross sector medicines implementation and the establishment of collaborative clinical pathways, alongside long standing contributions to inclusive leadership and sustainability.
 She is a committed advocate for embedding research, analytics and evidence-driven policy into frontline care.
 Tase’s work reflects a values-led commitment to equitable, high-value and sustainable medicines policy at local, national and global level.